Wild Spirit Wolf Sanctuary: Impact

 Wild Spirit Wolf Sanctuary operates with an “Animals Come First” attitude.

 Wild Spirit teaches the public about the humane treatment of wild animals, about the relationships between people and other life through respectful, compassionate co-existence, and about humanity’s important role as having the choice to be a part of the change needed to see ecosystems heal and thrive.

 Care is customized to each animal’s needs, desires, personality, and health.
 Wild Spirit understands that some animals will never want human attention, and we respect that wish by ensuring socialization is never forced.

 Wild Spirit Wolf Sanctuary does not breed, sell, or exploit their rescues.
 All educational programs are offered on-site and are hands-off to reduce stress on the animals.

-Guided tours

-Visitors can take guided tours of the sanctuary to see the animals.
-Tours are about an hour in length.
-They start in the gift shop and they are about 1/4 miles long.
-The sanctuary also offers tours specifically for visitors to feed the wolves, plan enrichment for the animals, or tour the entire compound over a period of 1–2 hours.
-Private group tours are also available.